shortintern2019/intern-tutorial/readme.md

 #### purpose

 To be able to get your HTML file from an endpoint. ("endpoint" means URL like 'http://localhost:8080/greeting?name=User' here)

+#### to do
 Let's try this tutorial (https://spring.io/guides/gs/serving-web-content/) !!

-#### to do
+For your reference, the following explanation is the overview of the tutorial.

 Create a pom file (for Maven)
 e.g. pom.xml